karymmetwally/blog/index.md

 ---

 You can say I am multidisciplinary person.
+Based in Alexandria, Egypt.

 A self-made writer, economist, nutritionist, traveler and artist; All blended into one.